kalpana678/FUTURE_DS_01/README.md

 # Business_analysis_queries.SQL
-The sql used to analyze to E-Commerce sales dataset, which supports the insights shown in the power bi dashboard 1 Customer insight
+The sql used to analyze to E-Commerce sales dataset, which supports the insights shown in the power bi dashboard

+# Key Business Questions
+Who are our top customers by sales, profit, and retention?

+How do discounts impact profit (does high discount = low profit)?

+Which customers received the highest discounts, and did they generate profit or loss?

+How does Average Order Value (AOV) vary by region?

+What is the Year-over-Year (YoY) growth (2011 → 2012)?

+What are the monthly and quarterly sales trends (seasonal patterns)?

+What is the return rate of products, and are high-discount products more likely to be returned?

+# Queries Included
+1 Customer insight
  Top 10 customers by order quantity